xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 We are happy to announce a new [react-native-line](https://github.com/xmartlabs/react-native-line) version that supports the latest updates on the [LINE SDK](https://developers.line.biz/en/docs/line-login/overview/) and it's available to download via [npm](https://www.npmjs.com/package/@xmartlabs/react-native-line)!

-When one of our projects called  for an integration of sign in with [Line](https://line.me/en/) (which as you may know [it's pretty popular in Japan](https://www.statista.com/statistics/735063/japan-number-of-line-users/#:~:text=Number%20of%20LINE%20users%20in%20Japan%202016%2D2021&text=In%202016%2C%20approximately%2045.5%20million,58.5%20million%20users%20in%202021.))

-At the time there were no maintained alternatives in the React Native community to achieve that, so we decided to develop our own!
+When one of our projects called  for an integration of sign in with [Line](https://line.me/en/) (which [is pretty popular in Japan](https://www.statista.com/statistics/735063/japan-number-of-line-users/#:~:text=Number%20of%20LINE%20users%20in%20Japan%202016%2D2021&text=In%202016%2C%20approximately%2045.5%20million,58.5%20million%20users%20in%202021.)), there were not any maintained alternative in the React Native community so we decided to develop our own!

-A few years after the first release, being more specific in 2019, an [issue](https://github.com/xmartlabs/react-native-line/issues/31) was reported asking us for supporting versions of React Native greater than 0.58.
+A few years after the first release, being more specific in 2019, an [issue](https://github.com/xmartlabs/react-native-line/issues/31) was reported asking us for supporting React Native versions greater than 0.58.
 The newest React Native version introduced some breaking changes so we spent some time making it compatible again with the latest libraries.

 Let's get into its functionality and how it works....